 http://data.unaids.org/pub/Report/2009/jc1727_mapping_en.pdfHIV-related stigma and discrimination refers to prejudice, negative attitudes and abuse directed at people living with HIV and AIDS.
 In 35% of countries with available data, over 50% of men and women report having discriminatory attitudes towards people living with HIV.1

 The consequences of stigma and discrimination are wide-ranging.
-Some people are shunned by family, peers and the wider community, while others face poor treatment in healthcare and education settings, erosion of their human rights, and psychological damage.
+Some people are shunned by family, peers and the wider community, while others face poor treatment in healthcare and educational settings, erosion of their an an rights, and psychological damage.
 These all limit access to HIV testing, treatment and other HIV services.2 3

 Why is there stigma around HIV and AIDS?

-This fear, coupled with many other reasons, means that lots of people believe:
+This fear, coupled with many other reasons, means that lots of people falsely believe:

-- HIV and AIDS are life-threatening conditions associated with death
+- HIV and AIDS are always associated with death

-- HIV is only transmitted through sex, which is considered a taboo subject in some cultures
+- HIV is only transmitted through sex, which is a taboo subject in some cultures

-- being infected with HIV is the result of moral fault (such as infidelity or 'deviant sex') that deserves to be punished
+- HIV infection is the result of personal irresponsibility or moral fault (such as infidelity) that deserves to be punished

 - inaccurate information about how HIV is transmitted, creating irrational behaviour and misperceptions of personal risk.5